 - Learning Outcomes

-- This paper aims to develop skills in modern developmental genetics including:
+Students who successfully complete this paper should develop skills in modern developmental genetics including:

 - Development of an understanding of modern approaches to developmental genetics, including the logic of experiments and the inferences drawn from them.

 - Development of key skills in imaging and manipulating embryos in genetics experiments.